writetome51/open-array-item-inserter/README.md

 All the methods:

-    // inserts values at index
-    at(index, values): this // index can be negative or positive.
+    at(index, values): this
+        // inserts values at index.  index can be negative or positive.
+        // If positive, existing items beginning at that index will be pushed to the right to
+        // make room.
+If negative, existing items ending at that index will be pushed to the
+        // left to make room.
+Either way, once the operation is done the new values will occupy
+        // that specified index.

+    middle(values, offset = 0): this
-    // inserts values in middle of the array middle(values, offset = 0): this
+        // inserts values in middle of the array
         // By default, if the array has odd number of items, values will be inserted just before the
         // middle item.
 If you want to change the insert position, set the optional offset parameter to +
         // or - whatever integer you want.